Skip to main content

 In the script, we can process the input and output data from previous nodes and pass it to downstream nodes for use.

-Assume the previous node is identified as node1
+Assume that the previous node identifier is node1

 console.log(node1.input);